- Division Offices

 Access to the Lab:

-The OSU Microscopy Lab is open Monday through Friday, 8AM to 5PM and may be accessed by calling the Lab Manager, Lisa Whitworth, at 405-744-6765 or Brent Johnson at 405-744-3013 or by coming to Room 104 of the Venture I Building in the Oklahoma Technology and Research Park, Stillwater, Oklahoma.
-Access to the building can be obtained at the North entrance by calling the receptionist (201) who can then open the door for you.
+The OSU Microscopy Lab is open Monday through Friday, 8AM to 5PM and may be accessed by calling the Lab Manager, Lisa Whitworth, at 405-744-6765 or Brent Johnson at 405-744-3013 or by coming to Room 104 of the Venture 1 Building in the OSU Research Park, 1110 S. Innovation Way, Stillwater, Oklahoma 74074.
+Access to the building can be obtained at the North entrance by using the call box to call the receptionist (201) who can then open the door for you.

 The following items are not allowed in the lab: